Skip to main content

 Cross-sectional view of a QFN package

-The QFN packages come with a die that is surrounded by a lead frame.
+The QFN packages come with a die surrounded by a lead frame.
 The lead frame is made up of a copper alloy with a matt tin coating.

 The die and the frame are usually connected to each other using wire bonding.
 Copper/gold is usually preferred for wire bonding.
 Some manufacturers use flip-chip technology for this interconnection.
 The flip-chip technique offers better electrical performance compared to the conventional one.